 |Homologous series||SUFFIX Name|

-Now lets have a look at some examples so it will be clear to you of how to use the prefix and suffix to name a hydrocarbon.
+Now let’s have a look at some examples so it will be clear to you how to use the prefix and suffix to name a hydrocarbon.

 Example 1: Naming an Alkane with 6 carbon atoms.
 Please refer to the prefix and suffix table above.

-Here the number of carbon atoms are 6, so the Prefix is “Hex”
+Here the number of carbon atoms is 6, so the Prefix is “Hex”

 The homologous series is Alkane, so the suffix is “ane”